Kevin Lee Jacobs

 Instructions

-• In the bowl of the electric mixer, whisk or stir together the flour, sugar, baking powder, and salt.
+- In the bowl of the electric mixer, whisk or stir together the flour, sugar, baking powder, and salt.
 Add the cold butter, and mix, at low speed, until the mixture resembles coarse crumbs -- 2-3 minutes.
-Add the apples and cranberries, mixing only until the fruits are incorporated -- about 30 seconds.

-• In a small bowl or glass measure, mix together the cream and vanilla extract.
-Add the cream mixture to the flour mixture, and beat at low to medium-low speed until a dough comes together -- about 1 minute.
+- Add the cream and the vanilla to the flour mixture, and beat at low to medium-low speed until a dough comes together -- about 1 minute.
+Add the rhubarb, and mix at low speed just until it is incorporated.

-• Turn the dough onto a lightly-floured work surface, and knead it 3 or 4 times to insure that any stray bits of flour are incorporated.
+- Turn the dough onto a lightly-floured work surface, and knead it 3 or 4 times to insure that any stray bits of flour are incorporated.
 Roll dough into a 1-inch-thick circle.
-Using a floured, fluted biscuit cutter, cut out 10-12 scones, re-rolling scraps as needed.
+Using a floured, fluted biscuit cutter, punch out 10-12 scones, re-rolling scraps as needed.
 Put the scones on a parchment-lined baking sheet, spacing them about 2 inches apart.
-Sprinkle the tops with granulated sugar.
+"Stud" the tops with extra diced rhubarb (2 or 3 pieces per scone.)
+Sprinkle tops with either granulated or Demerara sugar.

 Lyn says